Eurostat, the statistical office of the European Union.

 The recommended definition of the population, in line with the Regulation 1260/2013, is the 'usually resident population' and means all the persons having their usual residence in a Member State at the reference time.
 In accordance with this concept, the following persons are considered to be usually residents of the geographical area in question: those who have lived in their place of usual residence for a continuous period of at least 12 months before the reference date or those who arrived in their place of usual residence during the 12 months before the reference date with the intention of staying there for at least one year.
 Where the circumstances described above cannot be established, 'usual residence' can be taken to mean the place of legal or registered residence.

-The table below presents a summary with the reported reference populations based on which statistics on population, births and deaths are transmitted by the national statistical institutes to Eurostat.
-Several countries place themselves in two categories, with justification in the national metadata files found at https://ec.europa.eu/eurostat/cache/metadata/en/demo_gind_esms.htm:
+Below is a summary with the reported reference populations based on which statistics on population, births and deaths are transmitted by the national statistical institutes to Eurostat:

 [1]'Usually Resident Population' as stated in Article 2 of Regulation 1260/2013.